Alosno

 Iridescent goethite, Filón Sur Mine, Alosno, Huelva, Spain.

 Main clocktower of Catholic church at town center.

 Alosno is a town and municipality located in the province of Huelva, Spain.
-According to the 2013 census, the village has a population of 1,840 inhabitants.
+According to the 2025 municipal register, the village has a population of 3,988 inhabitants.
 The Filon Sur Mine, in Alosno municipality, is a notable source of fine specimens of the mineral goethite.
 Nearby is a 4500+ year old copper smelting archeological site named Cabezo Juré.